DealerDotCom/GebIDE/README.md

 	* Include counts of elements matching each suggestion (that include the preceding selectors)
 		* Arrow through suggestions, see them highlighted in browser
 * Css selector debugger
-	* Break selector into path with counts at each node, so you can see where you went wrong  (ie, '.body .list .expandable a' => [".body"=>1, ".body .list"=3, ".body .list .expandable"=>0])
+	* Break selector into path with counts at each node, so you can see where you went wrong  (eg, '.body .list .expandable a' => [".body"=>1, ".body .list"=3, ".body .list .expandable"=>0])
 * Expose current Geb config settings in IDE, allow some of them to be changed on the fly (base url comes to mind)
 * "Selenium IDE 'Record' Mode"
 	* Everyone I've ever spoken to about Geb who is familiar with Selenium requests this feature.
 It is definitely not a trivial thing to implement, but there is work that could be done
 * Geb Report Inspector
 	* Load a page dump from a geb test into IDE to investigate failures using IDE tools
 	* View Geb-generated screen shots side by side/overlaid on page
-		* Existing firefox extensions can do this; might just need to bridge them into IDE
+		* Existing Firefox extensions can do this; might just need to bridge them into IDE
 * Connect IDE input to remote WebDriver instances running on different browsers/servers
 	* How to bridge output, such as highlighting?
-	* Testing out how Geb commands work in other browsers/environments would be hand
+	* Testing out how Geb commands work in other browsers/environments would be handy